junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 Strength comes back to him as time passes.
-Cas manages to get out of bed after about ten days, which is also time when Jim Elkins, owner of the saloon and bartender, starts asking when he's ready to pay for the room.
+Cas manages to get out of bed after about ten days, which is also about thetime when Jim Elkins, owner of the saloon and bartender, starts asking when he's ready to pay for the room.

 The cuts are still deep, the muscles around the wounds contract uncomfortably at each shift of movement, the pain from the injuries is numbed but not gone.
 Cas puts on an old shirt and pants that Alice found for him and steps downstairs.